 The Greatest Wall

-The room is cold and has a strange odor.
-Like dirty shoes, dust and tacos.
+The room is cold.
+I am aware of an odor.
+Dirty shoes, dust and tacos.
 And something else.
 Something dead or dying.
-I realize it's me.
+Me.

 On the scarred metal table in front of me, is a single yellowed sheet of paper.
 It’s blank.
 The paper has been there for a long time.
-It looks like an ancient prop.
+An ancient prop.
 I screw my eyes up at it.
 The paper is not real.
-It is a prop.
 A facsimile.
 I blow at it.
 It does not move.

 I have a pen in my right hand.
 The pen is trembling.
 The pen is also not real.
-It's a piece of plastic, like a child's toy.
+It's a piece of plastic.
+A child's toy.
 I drop it.
 It clatters onto the table, rolls over the fake paper and off the other side, where it drops to the concrete floor.